wootencl/apidocs-v4/source/includes/_identity.md

 PokitDok's Identity Management (IdM) API queries an EMPI (Enterprise Master Patient Index) and/or MPI (Master Patient Index), both typically components of an EMR or EHR system, to find a patient identifier and details in the target EMR/EHR system.
 This helps providers identify the patient through past visits or other records within other EMR/EHR systems.

 Within the Identity Management product, there are three availalbe interfaces: Identity, Identity History and Identity Match.
 The Identity API provides the foundational POST/PUT/GET capability for respectively inserting, updating and retrieving identities in the system.
 The Identity system updates and returns a single best record while simultaneously tracking the historical updates made to the entity.
 The Identity History API provides access to the historical versions of an identity.
-Lastly, the Identity Match API supports historical data loads for configurable duplicate entity detection.
+Lastly, the Identity Match API supports the execution of a tune-able and configurable match job which detects duplicates across a historical data load.

 Learn more about our [Identity Management workflows.](https://platform.pokitdok.com/workflows#anchor-idm)